best student checking accounts

 Wells Fargo has a similar option, which waives the typical $3 per month service fee to students who link the account to a Wells Fargo Campus ATM, maintain a daily balance of at least $500, or post direct deposits of at least $25.

-Such affordable options as these can be great for college students, who need to make the most of every dollar.
-Still, large for-profit banks may charge higher fees on other things, such as overdrawing a checking account or getting money out of a different ATM, according to Forbes.
+Such affordable options are great for college students, who need to make the most of every dollar.
+Still, large for-profit banks may charge higher fees on other things, such as overdrawing a checking account or getting money out of a different ATM.

 Nevertheless, this is the option we’ll choose for our daughter.
 She already has the MONEY account from Capital One 360, which as noted above is an ideal choice for college students.